Special Educational Needs

 All children are assessed when they start at St Matthew’s, whether that takes place in Reception or further up the school.
 Every child in Reception is assessed using Speech Link and Language Link, to identify any difficulties with their speaking and understanding of English.
 Intervention support is then put in place, as appropriate, to address these needs.
 In Years 1-6, children new to the school are assessed in Reading, Writing and Maths.
 If class teachers have concerns, they are discussed with the Inclusion Leader and further tests may be carried out.
 This may lead to a child being identified as having Special Educational Needs and/or Disability (SEND) and appropriate support will be put in place.

-Children are regularly assessed by teachers and all children are discussed at termly pupil progress meetings.
+Children are regularly assessed by teachers and all children are discussed at regular pupil progress meetings.
 If a child is attaining below age related expectation or struggling behaviourally or emotionally, further assessments may be carried out to determine any additional support that may be necessary.
 Teachers may also raise concern that a child is not making as much progress as they should be or if there are other factors affecting their performance.

 Parents may raise concerns about their child.
 If necessary, referrals to outside agencies may be undertaken with parental consent.